 Modern cellular networks are failing to provide the required and correct combination of operational costs and technical features that are required for IoT applications.
 The applications mostly need wide-area coverage along with good battery life, a low bandwidth, a high connection density and overall low hardware and operating costs.
 Emerging solutions such as narrowband IoT will likely dominate this space.

 Smaller operations systems will become popular in the immediate future due to the complexity of large-scale operating systems such as Mac and Windows.
 They also require additional resources for all major IoT applications.
 The smaller IoT operating systems are said to have excellent event-driven tasks and hence businesses can benefit without spending extra resources or money on developing IoT applications on the complex traditional OS.

 6) Event Stream Processing

 IoT development applications, in the near future, will generate elevated data rates that ideally should be analyzed in real-time.
 Some IoT development systems have the ability to create ten thousand events per second but the problem arises because they are mostly restricted to telecom industries.
-For addressing such requirements DSCPs (Distributed Stream Computing Platforms) is the solution.
+For addressing such requirements DSCPs (Distributed Stream Computing Platforms) are the solution.
 These can process very high-rate data streams and perform real-time analytics thereby making It paramount.

 Needless to say, IoT is here to stay and grow exponentially.
 The rate of growth in the coming future will be much higher than what has been in the last decade.
 With the Internet of Things finding direct pathways to consumer and impacting both human lives and businesses exponentially, the development of IoT based applications and devices will increase.
-IoT platforms and IoT devices will change are lives for good.
+IoT platforms and IoT devices will change our lives for good.